-The Adams Street Branch Library is currently closed for a $12.6 million construction of a new library building.
-That will open in 2021.
-The renovation is being led by the architecture firm NADAAA.
-It will double the size of the branch, and will feature:
+The Adams Street Branch Library underwent a $12.6 million construction of a new library building that opened in 2021.
+The renovation was led by the architecture firm NADAAA.
+It doubled the size of the branch, and featured:

 - a larger community room